By: Gurpreet Singh Samra

 “teer satudarv ke huto rehat raye sukh paye

 Darab het tih thaur hi ramjani ik aayi…”

-Note : In this charitae The King or Raja is Guru Gobind Singh according to the writer Piara Singh Padam:
+Note : In this charitar The King or Raja is Guru Gobind Singh according to the writer Piara Singh Padam:

-The Jogi told The Raja (King – Guru Gobind Singh Ji) to bring Rice, flowers and GOOD ALCOHOL (SHARAB).
-Then the Jogi told King that I will show you some magic (chamatkar), I will change gender, as male I will teach you Jantar Mantar and as female I will have sexual intercourse with you.
-The King said one who teaches Mantar is like Father and Mother, how can I have Sexual Inter-course with you?
-Then the jogi said that I made this appearance to meet you, now have sex with me, come and lie down on my bed.
-If you will try to run then I will make a noise and you will be caught as thief and if you will not have SEX with me then I will hurl abuses at you.
-Then she pleaded with the King to have Sex with her, The King then told her that I came to learn Mantar, I will not have sex with you.
+The Jogi told The Raja (King – Guru Gobind Singh Ji) to bring Rice, flowers and alcohol (sharab).
+Then the Jogi told King that I will show you some magic (chamatkar), I will change my gender to male and I will teach you Jantar Mantar and as female I will have sexual intercourse with you.
+The King said one who teaches Mantar is like Father and Mother, how can I have sexual intercourse with you?
+Then the jogi said that I have made this appearance to meet you.
+Now have sex with me, come and lie down on my bed.
+If you try to run, I will make a noise and you will be caught as thief and if you will not have sex with me then I will hurl abuses at you.
+Then she pleaded with the King to have sex with her, The King then told her that I have come to learn Mantar, I will not have sex with you.
 She tried all the means but could not convince the King to have sexual intercourse with her.

-Then she went out and started shouting chor-chor (thief), listening to this, people came there.
-Then she told them that I was just shouting as I had a bad dream.
-When people left, she told King, that have Sex with me or I will get you caught.
-Then king thought that I am in a tight position, if I will have intercourse with her, and if a son is born he will become a pimp and if daughter is born she will become a prostitute.
-So King told her to bring “post,bhang,afim,sharab” ( marijuana,opium,alcohol)
+Then she went out and started shouting chor, chor (thief), listening to this, people came there.
+She told the people that I was just shouting as I had a bad dream.
+When the people had left, she told King, that have sex with me or I will have you caught.
+Then king thought that he was in a tight position.
+He thought: if I have intercourse with her and if a son is born he will become a pimp and if a daughter is born she will become a prostitute.
+So King told her to bring “post, bhang, afim, sharab” ( marijuana, opium, alcohol).

 “Post,bhang,afeem bahu gehari bhang ghutaai

 Turat taran layawat bhai mad sat waar chuaai”